Blackpig/claude-setup/new.md

 2. Copy the command above
 3. Paste into your terminal and run
 4. Review the generated template configuration files
-5. Complete any manual MCP server setup steps
+5. **Restart Claude Desktop** (Cmd+Q, then reopen) to activate MCP servers
+6. Test MCP servers with "List all my Herd sites" and "Run artisan route:list"
-6. Follow the setup checklist to install your TALL stack
+7. Follow the setup checklist to install your TALL stack
-7. Update `.claude/project-info.md` with actual versions after installation
+8. Update `.claude/project-info.md` with actual versions after installation

 ## What Gets Created